 How much should you be saving from your salary every month?
 Lets not jump and immediately try to find the right percentage of salary – to answer that question.
 No doubt its very easy to give sage-like advice and suggest a fixed percentage like 10% or 20%.

-But if you really want to take a shot at achieving your financial goals, creating a well thought out plan based on real numbers is absolute necessity.
+But if you really want to take a shot at achieving your Real and Actual Financial Goals, creating a well thought out plan based on real numbers is absolute necessity.
 Your path will be clearer and you will know what you need to do.

 Saving just 10% of your income won’t be of much help in the long run.
 So don’t depend on that figure and instead, save and invest according to a plan.